-By the Numbers

-70% percentage of respondents who say their company has a formal meeting policy.
-92% of administrative professionals who plan meetings report that they use the policy that is in place.
-6 in 10 leaders believe that meetings/ event risk is mitigated properly in their organization.
+By the Numbers 70% percentage of respondents who say their company has a formal meeting policy.
+1/4 of these administrative assistants sign the contracts for hotels food & beverage and other big budget, 92% of administrative professionals who plan meetings report that they use the policy that is in place.
+600/ high financial risk items. percentage of leaders who report 6 in 10 leaders believe that meetings/ event risk is mitigated properly in their organization.
+60% that crisis preparation guidelines exist in their organization.
 4 in 10 do not know if any type of legal, financial or procurement team has reviewed the meeting/event processes within the past year.
+Nearly 1/4 of leaders do not know if such guidelines exist at all.
 27% share of time administrative assistants spend meeting and event planning.
+69% of leaders believe that a return analysis on meetings / events has been conducted less than 50% of the time in the past year.